 The best way to see New Zealand is on a road trip.
 You can take your time, enjoy the scenery, and stop off wherever you like to breathe it all in, all whilst listening to your favourite tunes.

 If you’ve got a campervan, all the better – there are loads of incredible places to spend the night immersed in the beauty of nature.
-If you can’t afford a camper van, you might be surprised by how cheaply you can rent a car in New Zealand, giving you the flexibility of staying in hostels or hotels, whilst packing a tent for those under the star moments.
+If you can’t afford a camper van, you might consider renting a car in New Zealand, giving you the flexibility of staying in hostels or hotels, whilst packing a tent for those under the star moments.

 Check out this list of New Zealand camping tips from a fellow blogger to be sure you are full prepared for your trip.